Spotifyd/spotifyd/docs/src/installation/Build-on-Linux.md

 # Linux build guide

+This guide covers Debian based systems with APT packet manager.

 ## Install required packages

 Depending on the distribution and environments, required packages have to be installed.